LeonBroseliske/CFC/README.md

 ## Prerequisites

-To use the 'precheck' and 'findip' functions, you need the 'netaddr' python module installed.
+To use the 'precheck', 'protected' and 'findip' functions, you need the 'netaddr' python module installed.

 Debian: apt-get install python3-netaddr